maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 3. Various related blocks like `[[iframe]]`, `[[javascript]]`, `[[style]`, `[[script]]`, and `[[cors]]`
 4. This version does not yet forbide all JavaScript outside STACK-JS, but do prepare future updates to do so and start migrating existing scripts into STACK-JS.

+These changes are significant and we strongly recommned you test all affected questions.

 ## Version 4.4.2